RainingSea/cese/project/website/ParentingAdiviceForum/ce/ce_0/architect.md

 [CONTENT]
-"Implementation approach": "The application will be implemented using HTML for the front-end and Python for the back-end logic.
-The structure will consist of a main Python file handling routing and data storage, with HTML templates for user interface components.
-User interactions will be managed through forms and basic input validation will be included.",
+"Implementation approach": "The application will be built using Python for the backend logic and HTML for the frontend user interface.
+The application will handle user authentication, thread management, and advice posting using local text file storage for data persistence.
+Flask will be used as the web framework to serve the application and handle routing.",

-"UI design": "The UI will consist of the following key components: \n1. **Login Page**: Username and password fields, login button, and a link to the Register Page. \n2. **Register Page**: Username and password fields, register button, and a link to the Login Page. \n3. **Home Page**: Welcome message, navigation links to Forum, Post Advice, My Account, and Contact Us pages. \n4. **Forum Page**: List of discussion threads with a button to create a new thread. \n5. **View Thread Page**: Displays thread title, content, comments, and an input area for new comments. \n6. **Post Advice Page**: Title and content fields for posting advice. \n7. **My Account Page**: Displays user profile information with options to update or delete the account. \n8. **Contact Us Page**: Name, email, and message fields with a submit button.",
+"UI design":"The main user interface components will include a Login Page, Register Page, Home Page, Forum Page, View Thread Page, Post Advice Page, My Account Page, and Contact Us Page.
+Each page will have navigation links to facilitate user movement throughout the application.",

-"Data Storage": "Data will be stored in local text files.
-The following files will be used: \n- `users.txt`: Stores usernames and passwords. \n- `threads.txt`: Stores discussion threads with titles and content. \n- `comments.txt`: Stores comments related to each thread. \n- `advice.txt`: Stores posted advice. \n- `contact_inquiries.txt`: Stores contact inquiries from users.",
+"Data Storage":"Data will be stored in local text files.
+Different types of data will be stored in separate files.
+The following files will be used: 'users.txt' for user accounts, 'threads.txt' for discussion threads, 'comments.txt' for thread comments, and 'advice.txt' for posted advice.
+This structured data storage will allow for easy data retrieval and management.",

-"File list": ["main.py", "templates/login.html", "templates/register.html", "templates/home.html", "templates/forum.html", "templates/view_thread.html", "templates/post_advice.html", "templates/my_account.html", "templates/contact_us.html", "users.txt", "threads.txt", "comments.txt", "advice.txt", "contact_inquiries.txt"],
+"File list": ["main.py", "templates/login.html", "templates/register.html", "templates/home.html", "templates/forum.html", "templates/view_thread.html", "templates/post_advice.html", "templates/my_account.html", "templates/contact_us.html", "users.txt", "threads.txt", "comments.txt", "advice.txt"],

 "Data structures and interfaces": " classDiagram